 Start with action!

-No, that doesn’t mean begin your story in a middle in a battle.
+No, that doesn’t mean begin your story in the middle in a battle.
 It means begin with something happening.
 Don’t write a passive scene where nothing is going on.
 Start your story off by showing your main character doing something.
 Something:

 - Compelling or

 - That literally every person in the world does every day such as brushing their teeth or getting dressed

 Whatever your character is doing, it needs to show who they are and hint at what they want.
 Show the reader your character through action and behavior.

 Note: This does not mean explain your character to the reader!
 A reader doesn’t want read, “Sally was nervous to find out if she got into college.”
 A reader wants to read about Sally’s shaking fingers as she struggles to click the email from the college, about her getting her mom to read it because she can’t bear to, about her closing her eyes as her mother tells her the news.

 Hence, the classic rule of writing: “show, don’t tell.”

 Stay away from explaining things if you can possibly help it.
 This includes world-building.
 Build your world by showing your character interacting with it, not explaining how it works in lengthy paragraphs (this is called info-dumping).